 - Do you have a bank account in any of the EEA member states or in Switzerland?

 Do I really own something with RE crowdfunding?

+Not exactly.
 By lending, I sign an agreement with a business company involved in one or more real estate projects.

 How much to invest in real estate crowdfunding like EstateGuru?